U54Bioinformatics/FELINE_project/FELINE_immune_communication/README.md

 https://github.com/U54Bioinformatics/FELINE_project/tree/master/FELINE_immune_communication/Communication%20Peripheral%20blood%20application%20Griffiths%202020%20

 This example uses publically available data from Griffiths et al. (2020) as an input to generate tumor-wide communication scores between cell type populations.
-Manuscripts source data provides this data in the required input format.A curated Ligand-receptor communication database (Ramilowski 2015) defined a set of LR communication pathways (C_jk (x_k,y_jk )) based on known protein-protein interactions.
+Manuscripts source data provides this data in the required input format.A curated ligand-receptor communication database (Ramilowski 2015) defined a set of LR communication pathways (C_jk (x_k,y_jk )) based on known protein-protein interactions.
 The set of 1444 LR communications measured from FELINE scRNA data are listed in the source data for figure S4.

 # Perform analyses within the "Source code" folder
 The above listed input data should be accessed via the manuscript source data folder.
 Code in the "Source code" folder of this repository performs analyses presented in the manuscript.
 Code is partitioned into separate scripts to perform analyses relating to each subpanel of the paper's figures.

-Set the working directory, by changing the file path defined at the begining of each script, to  the location of the source data folder on your machine.
+Set the working directory, by changing the file path defined at the beginning of each script, to  the location of the source data folder on your machine.
 Ensure the file path correctly points to the folder containing the  indicated input file (using file.exists(#filepath#)).

 Code should not need to be run in the order presented in the figures, as provided input data is sufficient.
 However, many supplementary figures were generated during the workflow presented in the main figures and are supportive of those findings.
 Therefore, those analyses remain integrated within the code for the main figures.
-Code to perform seperate supplementary analyses are provided in the "Supplementary Information analyses" folder.
+Code to perform separate supplementary analyses are provided in the "Supplementary Information analyses" folder.